openebs/openebs/e2e/terraform/README.md

 The purpose of this user guide is to provide the instructions to set up a Kubernetes cluster on AWS (Amazon Web Services) and have OpenEBS running in hyperconverged mode.

-## Pre-requisites
+## Prerequisites

-Perform the following procedure to setup-up the pre-requisites:
+Perform the following procedure to setup-up the prerequisites:

 **Amazon Web Services (AWS):**